ChilliCream/website/website/blog/2018-11-07-docusaurus-docs-redirect.md

 thought, perhaps this is an issue with my setup.
 But I found out that even the _Docusaurus_ website itself is suffering from this issue as well.
 So I tried to find a solution on the internet.
 But I couldn't find anything except an issue on github describing the same behavior.
-So, with this article I try to help everyone saving there time and making the experiance with _Docusaurus_ even better.
+So, with this article I try to help everyone saving their time and making the experience with _Docusaurus_ even better.

 <!--truncate-->